setkaio/setka-workflow-ruby/README.md

 end
 ```

 This kind of configuration is global.
-In order to reset the configuration `Workflow.reset!` should be executed.
+In order to reset the configuration, `Workflow.reset!` should be executed.

-2. Instantiating an client object on behalf which operations are executed.
+2. Instantiating a client object on behalf of which operations are executed.

 ```ruby
 client = Setka::Workflow::Client.new(access_token: ACCESS_TOKEN, space_name: SPACE_NAME)